pushpankq/Fastlane/README.md

-# Fastlane
+# iOS Build Delivery

-We use Testflight to deliver build via fastlane.
+We use Testflight to deliver build via  `fastlane`.

-fastlane is a tool for developers that can do following tedious tasks with simple commands.
+`fastlane`  is a tool for developers that can do following tedious tasks with simple commands.

-Generating screenshots.
+1. Generating screenshots.
-Dealing with provisioning profiles.
+2. Dealing with provisioning profiles.
-Releasing application.
+3. Releasing application